 - Uniformity of Appearance – Cakes should be the same size, shape, and colour, Select 15 to 20 pounds (6.75-9 kg) of white raw wax cappings and process the entire lot at one time if possible.
 In this manner, you should avoid the variations in colour, size of cake and cleanliness that may occur if each cake is processed at a different time.
 The surface can be polished with a nylon stocking to remove bloom and bring out the shine.

 - Freedom from Cracking – Beeswax shrinks in cooling.
 If cooled too quickly, it will often show cracks in the upper surface.
 By covering the mold with a board and allowing it to cool at room temperature, cracking should be avoided.
 Handle the cakes carefully to avoid bruising and cracking.

 - Exhibits must often be transported hundreds of miles.
 If care is not taken in packing, the exhibit may become damaged and present a very poor appearance on the show- table.

 - Honey classes with Comb – Each comb section should be neatly wrapped in cellophane.
-The combs should then be placed in cardboard or wooden box to protect from damage.
+The combs should then be placed in cardboard or wooden boxes to protect them from damage.

 - Liquid or Granulated Exhibits – The tops of the jars should be screwed on tight, and each jar wrapped or separated by the jar box filler, and each jar placed in its own compartment.
 “Fragile” and “Glass” stickers should be placed on the top and side of the carton.
 Care should be taken not to lean or tip the jars to avoid getting honey on the lid, or fresh clean lids can be brought and placed on the jars once they have arrived at the show.